Skip to main content

 • If you are checking in on how people are doing, tell them to text “PRAY FOR…” to collect Prayer Requests.

-• Introduce a new Series by sending a broadcast like “text ADVENT” to join our church-wide Advent devotional!
+• Introduce a new Workflow by sending a broadcast like “text ADVENT” to join our church-wide Advent devotional!

-Pro Tip: If you need inspiration, be sure to check out our Templates under the Discover menu!
+Pro Tip: If you need inspiration, be sure to check out our Workflow Templates!

 Tip #3 – Don’t be overly repetitive, and keep it short and sweet